 The US and East Europe:

-Jordan, an Californian by origin, has lived the past few years in Europe.
-He can be contacted with questions about the US or if you happen to have a bigger lot within a smart distance from Budapest.
+Jordan, a Californian by origin, has lived the past few years in Europe.
+He can be contacted with questions about the US or if you happen to have a bigger lot within smart distance from Budapest.

 Roman “@r0man0ff” Kalygin

 Roman is a frequent sight at our HQ in Tampere, where he has both trained with Cameramakers and done his world famous camera flatlays!
-He can be contacted for any inquiries from the EAEU.
+He can be contacted for any inquiries from the EAEU via email@example.com

 Belgium and Netherlands